 There weren't many prerequisites from what I can remember - basically I had to have studied and completed my undergraduate course with a psychology background to be eligible.
 I had to submit a few stat dec documents - certificate of my undergrad degree along with my official grades for each subject I studied.

 What does your study involve?
 Can you describe a typical day? (if it’s difficult to describe a typical day, tell us about the last thing you worked on?)

 Study involved initially going into uni to attend classes - small sized which was nice weekly, but this changed to more of an online style teaching - more lecture style.
 Depending on the unit there may have been a quiz but more often than not, it involved submitting 2 essays per unit.

 Will this course be beneficial in your career?
 Where could you or others in your position go from here?
 Please explain your answer.

-Yes, I can register now as an accredited counsellor and really could open up my own private practice if I choose too.
-Or considering the wide range of subject studied I could become a school counselling, drug and alcohol counsellor, I could do case work or anything else related to mental health field.
+Yes, I can register now as an accredited counsellor and really could open up my own private practice if I choose to.
+Or considering the wide range of subjects studied I could become a school counselling, drug and alcohol counsellor, I could do casework or anything else related to the mental health field.

 What do you love the most about your course?

 Small class sizes, good people who are like-minded and supportive.
 Lecturers/teachers were hit and miss as they all had very different teaching styles and expectations.
 It was convenient to be able to listen to lectures online but the times I had to attend some classes weren't the best as I would finish at 9 pm